conference-hall/conference-hall/.github/copilot-instructions.md

 Our tests are run with Vitest, so please structure all test-related code and examples to align with Vitest’s syntax and best practices.

+No need to import Vitest functions and helpers, they are declared globally.

+Test names must not start with "should" but with a verb.

 All javascript and typescript file imports includes the file extensions (ex: import { Example } from './example.ts' ), use this syntax for the suggestions.

 Prefer named exports over default exports, use this convention for the suggestions.